 Whilst lumbar disc herniations can occur at any point in the spine, they are most common in the lumbar (lower back) region.
 Here there are 5 lumbar vertebrae, separated by 5 intervertebral discs.
 Each vertebra has a body (a large circular area at the front) and three bony processes which protrude out the back.
 These are the two transverse processes and the central spinous process.
 Between the body and these processes is a circular hole, which together with the vertebrae above and below, forms a column through which the spinal cord passes.

 The intervertebral disc is made up of three parts.
-The vertebral endplates, the annulus fibrosus and in the
+The vertebral endplates, the annulus fibrosus and in the centre, the nucleus pulposus.
+It is this central part which may herniate, through a weakened, degenerated wall (annulus fibrosus).

 If the disk herniates far enough it can put pressure on the spinal column where it passes behind the discs and vertebral bodies.
 It is this pressure on the spinal cord which refers to pain and other symptoms into the legs.